LiliMiaohub/LiliMiaohub.github.io/_pages/about.md

  - Zaida Chinchilla-Rodrìguez, **Lili Miao**, Nicolàs obinson-Garcìa Dakota Murray, Rodrigo Costas, and Cassidy R. Sugimoto.
 A large-scale comparison of the position of countries in international collaboration and mobility according to their scientific capacities.
 Paris, France: STI2017, 2017.

-### Invited seminars
- - 10/14/2022, JiZhi center for Natural Science Research, China

 # 🤝 Services

 ### Reviewer
- - PLoS ONE, Complexity, Technovation, ISSI: 2023
+ - Nature Human Behaviour, Quantitative Science Studies, Humanities and Social Sciences Communications, PLoS ONE, Complexity, Scientometrics, Technovation, ISSI: 2023, Chinese Journal of Sociology

 # 🎖 Awards and Fellowships
 - *2022* **Excellence in Research**, Luddy School of Informatics, Computing, and Engineering, 2021-2022